 You got down on one knee and she said "Yes!" — so your work is done, right?
-We'll we hate to break it to you, but you've only accomplished the first step in going from fiance to husband and there are a lot more detail to come before the final "I do."
+Well we hate to break it to you, but you've only accomplished the first step in going from fiance to husband and there is a lot more detail to come before the final "I do."
 But it's her job to plan the wedding, right?
 I'm not expected to do anything, right?
 She doesn't want me to help, right?
 Wrong.
 Wrong.
 And, well, wrong.
 As you've probably heard from the occasional (okay, maybe not so occasional) bridezilla story, wedding planning is super stressful, especially for her, so she could use your help along the way.
 To make things easier on her and to make planning your wedding the fun thing that it should be, here's how to be a great groom.
 You'll thank yourself and she'll be thankful too that you are committed to helping out and being present and involved.
 Plus, you'll have some good fun along the way.
 So here's how.

 1. Offer Help & Discuss Your Duties